Cold email mistakes to avoid if you wanna get more replies

 Why does it work?

-• underlines the exact pain point that the prospect is currently facing which will makes them relate more easily
+• underlines the exact pain point that the prospect is currently facing, which will make them relate more easily

 • makes the value very obvious so they have a reason to reply